 - if improvement is optimal, continue treatment

-- if there is no or suboptimal improvement, or intolerable adverse effects, change the dose or try an alternative medicine for overactive bladder, and review again 4 weeks later.
+- if there is no or suboptimal improvement, or intolerable adverse effects, change the dose or try an alternative medicine for overactive bladder (see the recommendations for when the first medicine is not effective and offering a transdermal patch in the section on choosing medicines), and review again 4 weeks later.

 Surgical management of stress urinary incontinence